pivotal/blog/content/post/merging_new_postgresql_releases_into_greenplum_database.md

 ## GitHub

 Our development takes place on [_GitHub_](https://github.com/greenplum-db/gpdb).
-After cutting the 5.0 branch, the master branch is again open for new features and patches, which will go into upcoming release.
+After cutting the 5.0 branch ([5X_STABLE](https://github.com/greenplum-db/gpdb/tree/5X_STABLE)), the master branch is again open for new features and patches, which will go into upcoming release.

 In order not to "disturb" the main repository with too many commits from the merge, this process was moved into a separate [public repository](https://github.com/greenplum-db/gpdb-postgres-merge).
 Anyone is welcome to clone this repository and look into merge conflicts.
 After all conflicts in this repository are solved, and all tests pass, it will be merged back into the main repository.